skharel/ML4T-Lecture-Notes/readme.md

 # Love the course!

 - This is definitely a well done class; take this class before you get into other AI/ML classes.
-You will learn a lot from here that will make your life easy on other classes.
+You will learn a lot from here that will make your life easy for other classes.
 - You will learn numpy, pandas, data cleaning and visualization in this course

 # Image issue